Recording Class Sessions

 Overview

-3. Keep things simple.
-Recording in a classroom will not capture every aspect of your activities.
+4. Keep things simple.
+Your recording will not capture every aspect of your activities, but will be a valuable resource to class participants nonetheless.

 Should I record my class?

 Recordings can help absent students to maintain a connection to course activities.
-Particularly in lecture-driven courses, recordings give all students opportunities to review concepts and return to difficult points in the lecture.
+Particularly in lecture-based courses, recordings give all students opportunities to review concepts and return to difficult points in the lecture.

 • See more tips for making courses more resilient to disruption.